 - Staten Island - 60 Bay Street, 6th Floor (Between Slossen Terrace and Hyatt Street)

 Can I enter into a payment agreement?

 If you have received a lien sale notice or would like to consolidate your debt, you may be eligible for a payment agreement, which will allow you to gradually pay off your debt over time.
 DEP is now offering payment agreements to customers with $0 down and a repayment period lasting anywhere from 1 to 10 years.
 Starting January 1, 2012, customers will receive a consolidated bill each month that combines interest, installments, and new water and sewer charges into one bill.

 You must appear at our central office or any one of our borough offices listed above if you wish to enter into a payment agreement.
 The property owner should have a valid form of identification to enter into a payment agreement.
-If the property owner is unable to appear in person, they may send a representative with a notarized letter of authorization and a copy of the owner’s identification.
+If the property owner is unable to appear in person, they may send a representative with a notarized letter of authorization.
+The representative must also have valid identification.
 Property owners’ representatives who wish to make a down payment may do so via mail, online, telephone, or in-person.
 Also, property owners’ representatives, who appear in person to pay, may do so with personal checks,money orders, certified checks, and bank/cashier’s checks.

 For more information, please call (718)-595-7000.

 Eligible customers who do not arrange for payment by May 15, 2014 will have their water and sewer charges sold in the 2014 lien sale.

 Within 90 days after the lien sale date, the City notifies all property owners by mail of (a) the terms and conditions under which the lien was sold, (b) the name of the new lienholder and (c) the name of the lienholder’s authorized representative whom the property owner should contact.
 The representative will also contact the property owner to discuss payment arrangements.